18F/handbook/_pages/policies/employee-resources-policies/telework.md

 ## Terms to Know

-* Official worksite = The place you work when you don’t telework  i.e. GSA office buildings.
+* **Official worksite:** The place you work when you don’t telework  i.e. GSA office buildings.
-* Flexible Schedule = You work each day during a 10 day pay cycle with a flexible start and end time
+* **Flexible Schedule:** You work each day during a 10 day pay cycle with a flexible start and end time
-* Compressed Schedule (often called AWS) = You work 9 days out of a 10 day pay cycle with a fixed start and end time
+* **Compressed Schedule (often called AWS):** You work 9 days out of a 10 day pay cycle with a fixed start and end time

 You can find more information on schedule types on [GSA Insite](https://insite.gsa.gov/portal/content/500306).